-2. Sunscreen lotions, hats, shades and mosquito repellent creams are a must for a rural Rajasthan stay.
+Sunscreen lotions, hats, shades, and mosquito repellent creams are a must for a rural Rajasthan stay.

-Mahar, a small village about 1.5 kms. from Samode with a history of over 1,000 years can prove to be an engaging destination for history buffs.
+Mahar, a small village about 1.5 km. from Samode with a history of over 1,000 years can prove to be an engaging destination for history buffs.

-Chamore – a town situated 10 kms. from Samode for its bustling markets for shopaholics.
+Chamore – a town situated 10 km. from Samode for its bustling markets for shopaholics.

-Shopping silver jewellery from Stonex Gems Work, purchasing lac bangles from local market, drinking tea at Yadav Tea stall, camel rides over the sand dunes and hot air ballooning over Samode Palace.
+Shopping silver jewelry from Stonex Gems Work, purchasing lac bangles from the local market, drinking tea at Yadav Tea stall, camel rides over the sand dunes and hot air ballooning over Samode Palace.